iamyusuf/go-web-service/README.md

-this is a go web pracie
+this is a practice web service